 I'm not a huge fan of working out, but taking a short mid-day walk helps clear my head and recharges me for the rest of the day.
 Healthy living doesn't have to be a chore, but being mindful of what your body is needing will improve your productivity.

-BETTER: Acknowledge Your Win(s) For The Day, Every Day
+BETTER: List Your Win(s) For The Day

 Nothing hurts productivity more than a negative attitude.
 Negativity can preoccupy your mind and make you feel stuck.
 One way to beat negativity is to identify three wins for the day (as little as they may be) and do this every day.